choria-legacy/marionette-collective/website/reference/plugins/rpcutil.md

 ## _collective`_`info_ Action

-Retrieves the main and sub collectives configured on a version 1.1.3 or newer server
+Retrieves the main and sub collectives configured

 For a server configured with: